mattlewis92/angular-calendar/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
 name: "\U0001F680Feature request"
 about: Suggest an idea for this project.
-If you would like your issue answered faster, please consider becoming a [bronze level sponsor](https://www.patreon.com/mattlewis92) on patreon.
+If you would like your issue answered faster, please consider becoming a bronze level sponsor on patreon: https://www.patreon.com/mattlewis92
 ---

 <!---